LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Latest wpspin.html from 3WiFi.
 - Local pin.db updated to the 2024 version from "Wps Wpa Tester" (includes 2000 new pins).
 - Update some libraries.
+- Added more buttons for logging out of your account

 ## Fixed Issues:
 - Getting online vendor information from wpsfinder.